Crowder Public Programs

 StoryWalk®

 Crowder is excited to offer you and your families a wonderful, interactive StoryWalk® activity within the park!
+This program combines the joy of reading a story while also getting out and enjoying nature.

 New to StoryWalk® concept?
 Laminated pages from a children's book are attached to signs, which are installed along an outdoor path.
 As you stroll down the trail, you're directed to the next page in the story.
 The StoryWalk® Project was created by Anne Ferguson of Montpelier, Vermont, and developed in collaboration with the Kellogg-Hubbard Library.
 StoryWalk® is a registered service mark owned by Ms. Ferguson.